dcbaker/cython/docs/src/userguide/memoryviews.rst

 ==========

-If you are used to working with NumPy, the following examples should get you started with Cython memory views.
+If you are used to working with NumPy, the following examples should get you started with Cython0 memory views.

 .. literalinclude:: ../../examples/userguide/memoryviews/quickstart.pyx